 - 1994 International Tropical Timber Agreement – preservation and development of sustainable harvesting of tropical timber

 - 1992 Forest Principles – Adopted at the Rio Conference and applies to all forests in a holistic and balanced manner.
-Provides financial incentives for sustainable management of forests and aligns to Millennium Development Goals and poverty eradication.
+Provides financial incentives for sustainable management of forests and aligns with Millennium Development Goals and poverty eradication.